AIContributors/Flow-Charts/README.md

 If you have a private code and don't want to share with people please mail me at yuwrajjr@gmail.com

-# Generally how you coding must starts?
+# Generally how your coding must starts?

-Check any suitable preferred language.
+Use any suitable preferred language.

 Start with;